EPIC v. IRS (Donald Trump's Tax Records)

 “The public interest in disclosure of this information could not be greater,” EPIC noted in the Complaint against the IRS.
 “This complaint presents unique facts that would not apply to the release of any other tax returns for any other taxpayer.”

-In addition to filing this case to obtain President Trump's tax records, EPIC has also filed two Freedom of Information Act lawsuits concerning Russian interference in the 2016 Presidential Election: EPIC v.
-FBI (concerning a request for records related to the hack of the DCCC, DNC, and RNC systems as well as other election interference) and EPIC v.
+In addition to this case, EPIC has filed two other Freedom of Information Act lawsuits regarding Russian interference in the 2016 Presidential Election: EPIC v.
+FBI (concerning a request for records related to the hack of the DCCC, DNC, and RNC systems) and EPIC v.
 ODNI (concerning a request for the full report on "Russian Activities and Intentions in Recent US Elections").

 U.S. District Court for the District of Columbia (No. 17-670)